-Sales forecasts don’t have to be this way.
-If you want to generate reliable forecasts for your company, the best place to start is by collecting high-quality customer and sales data.
-To complete this first step, you need a customer relationship management (CRM) solution that uses modern technology to track sales.
-With the right tools in place, any business can create reliable, data-driven sales forecasts.
+But sales forecasting doesn’t have to be this way.
+To generate reliable forecasts, the key is collecting high-quality customer and sales data.
+That’s where a customer relationship management (CRM) solution equipped with modern technology comes into play.
+With the right tools, any business can create data-driven sales forecasts.

 Why Sales Forecasting Matters

 In the fast-paced world of sales, it’s easy to miss critical trends when sales reps are focused on closing deals and pursuing prospects.
 Yet, sales generate valuable data that goes beyond simple extrapolation.

 Data-driven sales forecasting provides insights into a company’s traction in the marketplace, marketing effectiveness, and changing demand.
 These insights inform crucial strategic decisions, from hiring new staff to setting product launch dates.

 Additionally, sales forecasts act as early warning systems.
 By monitoring sales reports, companies can spot negative trends before they become full-blown crises, giving them the chance to make timely adjustments.